ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 predictive period and the auxiliary variable are well correlated (i.e. a good predictor) with the target period.

-It is assumed that the grouping used (imputation classes) groups similar contributors together with respect to the target variable, whilst providing a sufficient number of responders within each group (imputation class) for robust link calculation.
+It is assumed that the imputation used groups similar contributors together with respect to the target variable, whilst providing a sufficient number of responders within each imputation class for robust link calculation.

 ## 5.0 Method Input and Output